-How to Control a Narcissist: Use His Narcissism Against Him
+How to Control a Narcissist: Use Their Narcissism Against Them

 The benefit of having studied narcissism and those affected by narcissistic personality disorder for me is that it helps me to both write for you and to deal with the narcissists in my own life.
 And today, as you’re reading this, the benefit is that I’m going to teach you how to his narcissism against him in order to get what you want from him.

-Stroke his ego like it’s a well-groomed cat.
+Stroke the narcissist’s ego like it’s a well-groomed cat.

 So, if you’re able to understand how a narcissist’s mind works, you can use his weaknesses and strengths to get what you want from him.
 For example, every narcissist needs to feel admired and “better” than everyone, so one way to get what you want from a narc is by stroking his ego.

-One simple way to do this on a consistent basis is to NOTICE every time he does anything that helps you in any way and to act like it made him your hero – then lavish compliments on him.
-This will make him feel pretty warmly toward you, at least for the moment, so that’s a good way to get what you want from him.
+One simple way to do this on a consistent basis is to NOTICE every time they do anything that helps you in any way and to act like it made them your hero – then lavish compliments on them.
+This will make a narcissist feel pretty warmly toward you, at least for the moment, so that’s a good way to get what you want from them.

-Point out people who could make him feel threatened.
+Point out people who could make the narcissist feel threatened.

 Another option is to point out the competition.
-Since a narcissist needs to feel like he’s the best at everything, if you want him to do something better, you could point out how well another person does it.
+Since a narcissist needs to feel like they’re the best at everything, if you want them to do something better, you could point out how well another person does it.

-Done carefully and under the right circumstances, this kind of technique could trigger your narc to, at least temporarily, step up his game.
+Done carefully and under the right circumstances, this kind of technique could trigger the narcissist to, at least temporarily, step up their game.

 Want to detoxify your life?
 Read Take Back Your Life: 103 Highly-Effective Strategies to Snuff Out a Narcissist’s Gaslighting and Enjoy the Happy Life You Really Deserve.

-When it comes to a relationship with a narcissist, the truth is that no matter what you do, he’s always going to find something wrong and something to rage about.
+When it comes to a relationship with a narcissist, the truth is that no matter what you do, they are always going to find something wrong and something to rage about.

-He can’t help it – it’s just part of what makes him who he is.
+They can’t help it – it’s just part of what makes them who they are.
 So, if you want to get something from a narcissist, do your best to walk on eggshells during the time leading up to your request.
 Kiss butt, do whatever you need to do.

 (I don’t know about you, but this all seems like way too much of a pain in the butt to deal with!
 I’d much rather learn how to snuff out the gaslighting in the first place, assuming I can’t just walk away.)